GodisE/To-do-app-server/README.md

 ## TO-DO APP
 >This app is meant to track your daily to-do's so you don't have to cram every little thing in your mind!
+Start by signing up/in, then list and save your to-do's!

 ## TECHNOLOGIES USED